JC3/SEUserScripts/misc/dmca/README.md

+**A list of posts by author is available in contributors.md, you can look for your posts there!**

 Misc. links:

 - Concerning: [My post was removed due to DMCA Takedown Notice — what can I do?](https://anime.meta.stackexchange.com/q/4050/7864)
 - [SEDE query](http://data.stackexchange.com/anime/query/678784/dmca-related-reports) with some reports.
+- [SEDE query](http://data.stackexchange.com/anime/query/679228/dmca-list-generator?opt.textResults=true) used to generate contributors.md.

 List of all posts: